Topological characterization of a non-Hermitian ladder via Floquet non-Bloch theory: Results and Discussions

-(See Appendix \ref{appendix} for more details).
+(See Appendix \ref{appendix} for more details on the explicit expression of each $d$-vectors).
 From this, it becomes evident that $H_{\text{eff}}(k)$ typically includes three components, whereas the chiral symmetric $H(k)$ contains only two.
-This demonstrates that periodic driving can indeed break the CS.
-Interestingly, different choices of the time period can result in the effective Hamiltonian ($H_{\text{eff}}$) possessing different symmetries or none at all.
+This demonstrates that periodic driving can indeed break CS as well as SLS in the NH limit.
+While the method for restoring broken symmetries in Floquet-driven systems is well-established in the literature, we intend to offer a detailed pedagogical explanation of the method, as the explicit expressions are essential for computing the GBZ.
+To begin with, it is interesting to note that different choices of the time period can result in the effective Hamiltonian ($H_{\text{eff}}$) possessing different symmetries or none at all.
 As a remedy, we rely on the mechanism of pair of `\textit{symmetric time frames}' \cite{asbothwinding1,asbothwinding2} that are defined by the specific choice of time frames, resulting in the Floquet evolution operator assuming a form,